 End-to-end logistics on a single platform

 Twill provides you with a single platform for you to plan all your logistics needs.
 You can book, schedule, track and organise all your shipments in advance with an accessible, easy-to-use interface.
-Our fixed daily rates give you added control to steer around any additional costs incurred during the Chinese New Year period.
+Our instant daily rates give you added control to steer around any additional costs incurred during the Chinese New Year period.

 What's more?
 You'll have the option to integrate solutions to help your journey run seamlessly.
 Our Customs Clearance and Value Protect offerings are here to take care of your products from start to end.